mikefausz/chuckwagon/public/myApp/hooks/README.md

 This directory may contain scripts used to customize cordova commands.
 This directory used to exist at `.cordova/hooks`, but has now been moved to the project root.
-Any scripts you add to these directories will be executed before and after the commands corresponding to the directory name.
+Any scripts you add to these directories will be executed before and after the commands corresponding to the directory vendorName.
 Useful for integrating your own build systems or integrating with version control systems.

 __Remember__: Make your scripts executable.